 - Split tooth or a split root.
 A crack significant enough to split your tooth causes significant pain.
 Your dentist can sometimes save the larger piece with a root canal and a crown.
 If the damage is severe, your dentist just extracts the tooth.
 A vertical crack running down into the root often means extraction.

-When you visit a dentist open Saturday or Sunday, report any changes in your history and habits.
+When you visit a dentist report any changes in your history and habits.
 That information helps your dentist find the best treatment for you.
 Cracked tooth repair, especially if caught early, can be quick, and it can keep dental problems from becoming worse.

 Cracked Tooth Syndrome and Treatments